We work with athletes and individuals who aspire to be athletic to develop and maintain their potential utilizing the following techniques

 The term Mobility represents much more than simple muscular flexibility.
 It includes the way multiple body segments, such as the hips, pelvis, and trunk region, move in functional situations.
-Mobility represents muscle flexibility, joint range of motion, and multisegmental interaction of the body parts in functional positions and movement patterns.
+Mobility represents muscle flexibility, joint range of motion, and multisegment interaction of the body parts in functional positions and movement patterns.

-The focal point for resistance training at ATI is Increasing the threshold of tissues to handle the forces of the sport/postion to minimize chance for inhibition or breakdown.
+The focal point for resistance training at ATI is Increasing the threshold of tissues to handle the forces of the sport/position to minimize chance for inhibition or breakdown.
 With this our athletes achieve an increase in performance variables (speed, agility, quickness, power, strength, strength endurance) and decreased chance for injury.

 The ability for the body to recognize situations and react accordingly will enable us to reduce the amount of self-inflicted injuries.
 The compression of the articular receptors facilitates reflex joint stabilization.
 Optimum landing mechanics and postural alignment facilitate optimum neuromuscular efficiency.
 There is a direct relationship between the ability to decelerate and stabilize and the ability to produce multidirectional power.
 In other words your body must understand how to absorb and load forces in order to be explosive.